SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 **Note:**

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
--   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).
+-   For more information about the specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

 ## hfr6, memory optimized instance family with high clock speed

 Features

--   Provides predictable and consistent high performance and reduces virtualization overheads with the use of the X-Dragon architecture.
+-   Uses the X-Dragon architecture to provide predictable and consistent high performance and reduce virtualization overheads.
 -   I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
--   Provides strong storage I/O performance based on large computing capacity.
+-   Provides high storage I/O performance based on large compute capacity.

     **Note:** For more information about the storage I/O performance of the new generation of enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).

 -   Offers a CPU-to-memory ratio of 1:8.
 -   Provides an ultra-high packet forwarding rate.
--   Equipped with 3.1 GHz Intel ® Xeon ® Platinum 8269 \(Cascade Lake\) processors with a maximum turbo frequency of 3.5 GHz for consistent computing performance.
+-   Equipped with 3.1 GHz Intel ® Xeon ® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.5 GHz for consistent computing performance.

     **Note:** The CPU of this instance family provides a 3.1 GHz clock speed.
 The Intel System Studio \(ISS\) feature may cause a lower clock speed to be displayed.
-Alibaba Cloud is trying to fix the display problem.
-The problem does not affect the actual clock speed of your instances.
+Alibaba Cloud is working on to resolve this issue.
+This issue does not affect the actual clock speed of your instances.

     You can run the following commands separately and use the turbostat tool to view the actual clock speed.